krafton-ai/KORani/README.md

         --task "summarization"
     ```

     Below is the prompt used to generate the answer.
-You can modify it in the [link](prompts/summarization.txt).
+You can modify it in the [summarization link](prompts/summarization.txt).
 It does not work for a max length of over 2048.

     ```python
     PROMPT = """\